sapstern/newshourpodcasts/README.md

 The license I have published it under is <a href="https://www.apache.org/licenses/LICENSE-2.0">APACHE LICENSE, VERSION 2.0</a>

 Update May 23:

-I have withdrawn the app from F-Droid app store, (it is still there as an archived version) as it got marked with a so called "anti feature" for "promote or depend entirely on a Non-Free network service", which for me is unjustified and not acceptable.
+I have withdrawn the app from F-Droid app store, as it got marked with a so called "anti feature" for "promote or depend entirely on a Non-Free network service", which for me is unjustified and not acceptable.
+(If BBC programs are non free, what is...)

 The app can be downloaded here: